matteosacchetto/node-zip-cli/README.md

 ###### `-i, --input <file>`

-The input zip file to unzip.
+The input tarball file to untar.
 This option is REQUIRED

 ###### `-o, --output <output>`

-The directory where to store the content of the zip file.
+The directory where to store the content of the tarball file.
 Defaults to the current directory

 ###### `-y, --yes`